Bridging Fitness and Pilates

 I want to fine tune careers by bridging Fitness and Pilates to prepare a complete Fitness Teacher.

 Why PSC?
-It is the one PMA approved program that teaches: Anatomy and The Method Fundamentals from both the Classical and Progressive full repretoir.
+It is the one Pilates program that teaches: Anatomy and The Method Fundamentals from both the Classical and Progressive full repretoir.
 Students complete several projects, and take a practical and written exam.
 This program is the ultimate Corrective Exercise Training – CET for a full 360-degree class.

 Are you the trainer that wants to take your career to the next level?
 You will have so much more knowledge than other trainers while combining The Pilates Method with Fitness Training.